apache/hudi/rfc/rfc-78/rfc-78.md

 - New log header type need to be ported.
 - For unsupported features, meaningful errors should be thrown.
 For eg, if DV or partial update has been enabled and if those log files are read using 0.16.0 reader, we should fail and throw a meaningful error.

-### Incremental reads and time travel query: to be flushed out.
+### Incremental reads and time travel query:
+- Incremental reads in 1.x is expected to have some changes and design is not fully out.
+So, until then we have to wait to design 0.16.x read support for 1.x tables for incremental queries.
+- Time travel query: I don't see any changes in 1.x wrt time travel query.
+So, as per master, we are still using commit time(i.e not completed time) to serve time travel query.
+Until we make any changes to that, we do not need to add any additional support to 0.16.x reader.
+But if we plan to make changes in 1.x, we might have to revisit this.

 ## 0.16.0 ➝ 1.0 upgrade steps
 This will be an automatic upgrade for users when they start using 1.x hudi library.
 Listing the changes we might need to do with the upgrade.